Medical volunteerism: Motivations of volunteers

 Motivations of medical volunteers, analyzed through the Volunteer Functions Inventory framework, have been found to be focused on the values dimension first, followed by understanding, enhancement, social, career, and protective ones.
 Out of these, the first two were most important.
 In other words, the most common reason for medical volunteering is expressing or acting on important values, such as humanitarianism and helping those less fortunate and seeking to learn more about the world and/or exercise skills that are often unused.

+Beyond personal motivations, the emergence of medical volunteerism often stems as a response to the politics of needs interpretation within a society, the contestation in determining which welfare needs deserve legitimation and which institutions assume responsibility for its fulfillment.
+Volunteers and their contributions could be interpreted as a mode of discursive engagement when the state fails to adequately serve marginalized needs.
+This motivation reframes volunteerism past charitable efforts and as active participants in the evolving social contract and obligations between state institutions and citizens.

 Ethics

 Medical volunteering has in general been praised as “ethical imperative to serve the disadvantaged”.
 Medical volunteers may have good intentions and aid beneficiaries may be grateful for their help.
 Yet, scholars have explored the significant drawbacks of such volunteerism.

 Short term medical volunteerism abroad, often in developing countries, is sometimes criticized as medical voluntourism.
 While millions of individuals depend on the free assistance offered through medical volunteer work, such activities are criticized when compared to the alternative notion of sustainable capacities, i.e., work done in the context of long-term, locally-run, and foreign-supported infrastructures.
 A preponderance of this criticism appears largely in scientific and peer-reviewed literature.
 Recently, media outlets with more general readerships have published such criticisms as well.

 Local communities often voice concerns regarding the transient nature of international medical groups, whose presence is often perceived as convenient but fleeting.
 These missions typically last between one week to two months, limiting their impact as they can only attend to a fraction of patients within a short timeframe.
+When volunteer organizations function through temporary deployments, they often lack the organizational infrastructure needed to recognize and navigate deep-rooted structural issues that prevent healthcare access for rural families in need.
+Short-term interventions risk serving as "medical ban-aids" that provide relief, leaving the realm of inequalities untouched.
 This brief interaction impedes the establishment of meaningful patient-provider relationships, which are crucial for effective treatment.
 Moreover, inadequate communication prior to the arrival of these groups causes stress for patients who struggle to plan accordingly.
 Services being provided during the day may necessitate time off work, which is difficult to arrange at short notice.